pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ---
-name: method-visibility
+name: inline-assembly
 .left-column[
 <h1>Control flow & syntax</h1>
 <h2>Interpreter caveats</h2>
 <h2>Function modifiers</h2>
 <h2>Contract structure</h2>
+## Inline assembly
+]
+.right-column[

+You can write inline assembly, too! - http://solidity.readthedocs.io/en/latest/control-structures.html#inline-assembly

+    library VectorSum {
+        // This function is less efficient because the optimizer currently fails to
+        // remove the bounds checks in array access. function sumSolidity(uint[] _data) returns (uint o_sum) {
+            for (uint i = 0; i < _data.length; ++i)
+                o_sum += _data[i];
+        }

+        // We know that we only access the array in bounds, so we can avoid the check.
+        // 0x20 needs to be added to an array because the first slot contains the
+        // array length.
+        function sumAsm(uint[] _data) returns (uint o_sum) {
+            for (uint i = 0; i < _data.length; ++i) {
+                assembly {
+                    o_sum := mload(add(add(_data, 0x20), i))
+                }
+            }
+        }
+    }

+???
+:TODO: can you do this with LLL?!

+---
+name: contracts-calling-contracts
+.left-column[
+# Contracts calling contracts
+]
+.right-column[

+Remember this guy?

+> Do not develop Solidity contracts without a reasonable grasp of the underlying Ethereum Virtual Machine execution model, particularly around gas costs.

+We're about to see why this stuff is so scary.
+]

+???
+:TODO: random img

+---
+name: method-visibility
+.left-column[
+<h1>Contracts calling contracts</h1>
 ## Method visibility
 ]
 .right-column[

-On top of the usual, there is an extra distinction on method visibility: `external` vs `internal`.
+On top of the usual concepts of method visibility you'd be familiar with from C++, there is an extra distinction: *"external"* vs *"internal"*. **All method calls in Solidity are either "external" or "internal" at runtime.** The available method access specifiers are as follows:

-- `external`: Other contracts can call this method, and we ourselves *must* call it in that way.
+- `external`: This method can be called externally by other contracts, and even its own methods *must* call it in that way.
-- `public`: callable from external contracts, as well as internally (default)
+- `public`: Callable from external contracts, as well as internally *(default)*.
+The context of the method call will be that of the method that calls it, as you'd expect.
-- `internal`: similar to *"protected"* in C++ and obviously only internally callable since you need to define a subclass in order to inherit
+- `internal`: Similar to *"protected"* in C++ and obviously only internally callable since you need to define a subclass in order to inherit.
-- `private`: only this contract, only internally
+- `private`: Only callable by this contract, and only internally.

 Note that these are only access specifiers enforced by the EVM and in no way hide information contained within your contracts&mdash; they merely control how it can be manipulated.
 **Everything is public on the blockchain** <sub>*<em>(discounting things like zero-knowledge proofs)</em></sub>

-Note that the compiler automatically creates accessor functions of the same name for all public state variables.
 ]